Nikita1917s/KeyUA-Pipeline-Prototype/README.md

 #### Slack Notifications Block
+* To create a Slack Notifications you have to pass `true` boolean in corresponding prop
 ##### To connect a recently created Pipeline to the Slack app in order to recieve notifications
 1) Create a new Slack Channel in your Slack WorkSpace.
 2) Establish a new Connection in the 'AWS Chatbot' ('Configure a new client)